 How to do Reverse Concentration Curls:

-If you do this supinated, it will work flexion.
+If you do this with a supinated grip (palms facing upward), it will work flexion.
 If you hold a neutral grip with palms facing each other, it will work a different plane between flexion and extension, creating a novel training stimulus to enhance results.
 This is a great exercise to work into your back and biceps workout.

 How to do Bench Wrist Curls:

-To work this other plane, you can lay down on your back.
+Bonus Move: To hit a forearm angle that's neglected by all other dumbbell forearm exercises, including bench wrist curls, lay down on your back.
 Keep your elbows bent at 90 degrees and your palms facing each other in a neutral grip.
 With light dumbbells, press the weights upward, away from your head.
 Then lower them back down.
 The range of motion in this exercise and your strength will be low.
-However, this unnamed exercise can work the only angle neglected by bench wrist curls and all of the other dumbbell forearm exercises.

 Comments will be approved before showing up.